shazolKh/takaSchool/README.md

 #### Step 3:
   - Problem: At this step, I needed to compare datetime, and I spent hours to do that but I couldn't figured out why it dont't working.
-  - Solution: After some study I realized that, maybe the datetime formats are different of `datetime.now()` and `datetime stored in database`.
+  - Solution: After some study I realized that, `maybe` the datetime formats are different between `datetime.now()` and `datetime stored in database`.
 So, I converted them into same format and compared them.

 #### Step 4:
   - Didn't face ony perticular challenges.